 Tilt and Orientation:

 To maximize solar panel efficiency, they are often designed with a slight tilt and orientation toward the sun's path.
-This means they are usually tilted at an angle relative to the ground and oriented to face south (in the northern hemisphere) or north (in the southern hemisphere) to capture the most sunlight throughout the day.
+This means they are usually tilted at an angle relative to the ground and oriented to face south (in the northern hemisphere) or north (in the southern hemisphere) to capture the sunlight throughout the day.

 Cleaning and Maintenance:

-Regular maintenance of the solar panel is essential to ensure optimal performance.
+Regular maintenance of the solar panel is essential to ensure performance.
 Dust, dirt, bird droppings, or leaves can reduce the amount of sunlight the panel receives.
 Cleaning the panel with a soft cloth and mild detergent as needed will help maintain its efficiency.